 |Imposible Dream An accomplished, aging

-man is preparing for yet another dream—to conduct the first known bicycle-book
+man is preparing for yet another dream—to conduct the first known

-age sixty-five?
+serious medical issues—at age sixty-five?
 Witnessing the lifetime

 very first bicycle, you track his development of being the only boy

-among many siblings, through growing pains of
+among many siblings, through growing pains of adolescence and teen

-tendencies, putting his emotions into bicycling and writing songs.
+his emotions into bicycling and writing songs.

 Author: J.V.
 Petretta

 For a discounted signed copy with free US Media Mail

 Mail your PRINTED NAME and address, plus $15.00 by check